+If you’re up for a bit of adventure.
 Who isn’t?
-According to a colleague, it tastes like chicken.
+According to a trusted Saucey colleague, the worm tastes like chicken.
 His first advice?
 Don’t down a shot with the worm.
-Sip the mezcal for its agave flavors and aromas.
+Sip the mezcal slowly for its agave flavors and aromas.
 Second advice?
 Chew the worm and enjoy the taste on your palette.
-Would you do it? 🐛

 For all the over-achievers out there, you can always find a bottle of scorpion mezcal (yes, you read that correctly).
-Don’t worry, the stinger and poison is removed, plus, it is FDA approved.
-Bottom line is, mezcal makes us happy.
-I can surely attest to that, especially since it can be delivered to me in 30 minutes by Saucey.
+Don’t worry, the stinger and poison are removed, plus, it is FDA approved.
+Intrepid drinkers only.

 Not sure what to order?
 We got you!
-Here is a short list of some of the more popular spirits that our customers love!
+Here is a shortlist of some of the more popular spirits that our customers love!

 They work great neat and on the rocks, or enjoyed in a margarita or tequila sunrise.
 Check out our menu for mixers and ingredients!